Classroom Organization That Builds Community (Not Just a Pretty Room)

 Students know:

-• how the teacher will cue the next step
+• How the teacher cues the next step

 (This matters more than décor.)